jennecattoor/passion-project/README.md

 - Tuesday 24/01: Setting up pages and forms of the app
 - Wednesday 25/01: Setting up events, lunch and post page
 - Thursday 26/01: Adding work schedule to app + Other features
-- Friday 27/01: Adjusting authentication + finishing up and adding to blog
+- Friday 27/01: Adjusting authentication + Running app on phone + finishing up and adding to blog

 ### Week 4
 - Monday 30/01: Finishing Blog + project + Making demos for jury